josh-tobin/gps/docs/hyperparams.md

 ===
 All of the configuration settings are stored in a             config.py file in the relevant code directory.
 All             hyperparameters can be changed from the default value             in the hyperparams.py file for a particular  experiment.

 This page contains all of the config settings that are exposed                via the experiment hyperparams file.
-See the                corresponding config files for a more detailed comments                on each variable.
+See the                corresponding config files for more detailed comments                on each variable.
 *****
 #### Algorithm and Optimization